Persistence of Natural Disasters on Children's Health: Evidence from the Great Kanto Earthquake of 1923: Mechanisms

-The disaster relief results suggest that the ameliorating effects of relief might stem from reducing the risk of maternal nutritional deprivation after the crisis.
+The disaster relief results suggest that the ameliorating effects of relief might stem from reducing the risk of maternal nutritional deprivation in the physically devastated area after the crisis.
 In this subsection, I test whether the effects of mental and nutritional stress are more remarkable in the area that experienced little physical disruption and received no disaster relief.

-Mental stress is caused not only by the experience of strong vibrations and a stressful life in the aftermath of the earthquake but also the physical disruption, whereas nutritional stress is concentrated in physically damaged and market disrupted areas (Harada et al.~2015).
-Considering this feature, I begin my analysis by trimming the sample as follows.
-First, I exclude all municipalities in the MOD, HIG, and XTR areas and leave the MAR area alone because it is difficult to disentangle mental and nutritional stress in those areas that experienced physical disruption.
+Mental stress is caused not only by the experience of strong vibrations and a stressful life in the aftermath of the earthquake but also the physical disruption, whereas nutritional stress is concentrated in physically damaged and market disrupted areas.\footnote{Harada et al. `Mental'.} Considering this feature, I begin my analysis by trimming the sample as follows.
+First, I exclude all municipalities in the JMA-SIS6 and JMA-SIS7 areas and leave the JMA-SIS5 area alone because it is difficult to disentangle mental and nutritional stress in those areas that experienced physical disruption.
 Second, I drop municipalities that received any disaster relief to eliminate its compensating effects.
-The sample reduces to 252 municipalities that include exposed children who experienced strong vibrations \textit{in utero} in the limited MAR area with a JMA-SIS of 5 but received no disaster relief.\footnote{\setstretch{0.84}The JMA seismic intensity scale shown in the final column of Table~\ref{tab:class} indicates that the minimum value observed in the MAR area was approximately 5, a strong vibration compared with the maximum intensity scale of 7.
-At scales of 6 and 7, it is difficult or even impossible to remain standing and impossible to move without crawling.
-People may be flung through the air.
-At a scale of 5, people are frightened and feel the need to hold onto something stable (see \url{http://www.jma.go.jp/jma/en/Activities/inttable.html}, accessed on July 28, 2017).}
+The sample reduces to 222 municipalities that include exposed children who experienced strong vibrations \textit{in utero} in the limited area with a JMA-SIS of five but received no disaster relief.\footnote{\setstretch{0.84}The JMA-SIS ranges from one to seven, meaning that a JMA-SIS of five is still a very strong vibration.
+At a scale of five, people are frightened and feel the need to hold onto something stable.
+See the Japan Meteorological Agency, \textit{Tables}.}